Left-Wing Campaigns and the Race Against Biden

 et cetera.

-general support and pro-democratic party etc and i always thought growing up in new york there was you know
+general support and pro-Democratic Party, et cetera.
+And I always thought growing up in New York, there was, you know,

-very broad terms no but that's absolutely true remember remember the women's marches where linda Sassoor and black BLM activists drove out Jewish women that were part of that left-wing coalition?
+Remember the women's marches where Linda Sasseur and black BLM activists drove out Jewish women that were part of that left-wing coalition?
+Yeah.
+Absolutely.

 And we know that in the black community, there was one force multiplier, and that's Islam.